-Vienna, Austria’s capital, is known for imperial palaces, historic buildings, world-class museums, and of course, coffee houses.
-The cafes in Vienna, Austria were once a magnet for artists and intellectuals, including the likes of Mozart, Beethoven, Stalin, and Trotsky.
+Vienna, Austria’s capital, is known for imperial palaces, historic buildings, world-class museums, and, of course, its cafes.
+The coffee houses in Vienna, Austria, were once a magnet for artists and intellectuals, including the likes of Mozart, Beethoven, Stalin, and Trotsky.
 They would spend hours together, debating controversial subjects and sharing their insights.

 So what is the hype all about?
 What exactly qualifies as a traditional Viennese coffee house, and where are the best cafes in Vienna?

-In Vienna, coffee and coffee shops are a huge part of the cultural identity, and every visitor should experience it.
-When we were there last, we spent much of our 2 week winter itinerary either walking through the Christmas markets or warming up in the most famous Vienna coffee houses.
+Coffee and coffee shops are a giant part of Vienna’s cultural identity, and every visitor should experience it.
+We certainly did!
+We spent much of our 2-week winter itinerary either walking through the Christmas markets or warming up in Vienna’s famous coffee houses.

-The way we look at it, enjoying the local ambiance is a big part of the fun of going somewhere new.
-Not wanting to waste precious time, we did some research before we went.
-Which coffee houses in Vienna have been around for over a century and which have historical value?
+For us, soaking up the local vibe is half the fun of traveling somewhere new.
+Not wanting to waste precious time, we did our homework before the trip.
+We asked ourselves: Which coffee houses in Vienna have been around for over 100 years and have real historical value?

 What qualifies as a traditional Vienna coffee shop?

-In many traditional Viennese coffee houses, they play piano music in the evenings and hold literary readings.
-Almost all provide snacks and desserts, like cakes and tarts.
-It’s completely normal for a customer to linger on his own for hours, studying the omnipresent newspaper and feeling no pressure to order anything more.
+Here’s the beauty of Vienna’s coffee culture: nobody rushes you out.
+Seriously—it’s completely normal for a customer to linger on his own for hours, studying the omnipresent newspaper and feeling no pressure to order anything more.

 Best coffee houses in Vienna